Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 I started out with 4 square glass ‘pots’ or vases.
 They were in the vase section not the mugs and glass section of the dollar store…BTW

 Have you ever used the reverse of vinyl?
 It works as a pretty snazzy stencil.
 No exact-o knife needed!
-Choose your font and…perfection!
+Using your Cricut choose your font and…perfection!
 Cut out your vinyl and pull the back part off (as shown).
 Place it where you want the letters to be etched.

 I used the etchall etching cream.
 Say that 5 times fast.
 You only use a little bit, so grab a few friends and do it together!
 The instructions say to use gloves…I am showing you the gloves…they weren’t on my hands apparently.

 Wait for 15 minutes.
 Run the glass under water removing all of the glob and then pull off the vinyl.
 It will look really clear and I thought I did it wrong until it dried.
 Do you see the letter ‘e’?
 That one is dry.
 The other letters are still wet and harder to see…until they dry.

 The middle one says clips and I did one that says candy.
-So…Pens, paper, clips and candy, but the pictures looked cuter with just the three.
+So…Pens, paper, clips, and candy, but the pictures looked cuter with just the three.

-These teacher appreciation gifts would be fast and thrifty to make for your kids teachers.
+These teacher appreciation gifts would be fast and thrifty to make for your kid’s teachers.
 My daughter is very excited to give hers to her teacher!